Neknominate

 Neknominate, also known as neck and nominate, neknomination or neck nomination, is an online drinking game.
-The original rules of the game require the participants to film themselves drinking a pint of an alcoholic beverage, usually beer, in one gulp and upload the footage to the web.
+The original rules of the game require the participants to film themselves drinking a pint of an alcoholic beverage, usually beer, in one gulp (known as necking) and upload the footage to the web.
 A participant then nominates another person to do the same within 24 hours.

 The game became popular in early 2014, and as it spread it escalated, with nominees performing the challenge in more extreme circumstances, drinking more potent beverages or engaging in dangerous activities either during or immediately after drinking.
 The British tabloid newspaper Metro reported that at least five deaths in the United Kingdom and Ireland are believed to have been directly linked to the drinking game.
 One of these was Jonathan Byrne from County Carlow, whose father later appeared on The Late Late Show.

 History

 Neknominate originated in New Zealand before spreading to the UK and Ireland.
 The game's popularity has been linked to a video posted to Facebook by Ross Samson, a London Irish rugby player, on 25 December 2013, in which he drinks a bottle of beer and says "I nominate all of you whose birthday it’s not.
 Merry Christmas."
 After deaths were linked to the game, Samson distanced himself from it.

 An early mention was made of the game on Twitter in 2011, when a British man mentioned playing it with a friend via Skype.
 In 2013, up until Samson's video, the game was only mentioned 198 times on Twitter; in the two weeks after his video, it was mentioned 1,048 times.